dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-14-python-yad.md

 yad = YAD()
 dates = yad.Calendar(day="14", month="10", year="2015")
 ```

-It will return either the *dates* that were selected in the dialog or `none`.
+It will return either the *date* that were selected in the dialog or `none`.
 I made a clear documentation and its very easy to understand.
 You got to check out the `YAD` class for the parameters and examples.

 The working of the interface is very simple.
 It generates a string with the appropriate parameters when the function is called.
 This string is then passed to a subprocess that is created with the `pexpect` module and then executed.

 So, if you are doing a small project in python on linux and you need a simple GUI interaction, then yad is the best bet, in my opinion.
-The installation instructions and usage are given in the links below.
+The installation and usage instructions are given in the links below.

 ## Resources